Roadhouse Grill Roadhouse Rita

 If you want to keep this cocktail authentic you'll need to rustle up a 32-ounce canning jar.
 Bartenders at the Roadhouse Grill mix this delicious, yet potent libation in a large mason jar normally used for canning.
 You say you don't have one of those lying around?
 You have yet to enter the canning phase of your life?
 Not to worry.
 Just wash out a hefty mayonnaise jar—the large size.
 Those big mayo jars weigh in at exactly 32-ounces and provide you with an excuse for finally ditching the yellow gunk that's been fermenting in the back of the fridge for the last two years.
-For non-purists, any 32-ounce drinking glass or mug will do.
+For non-purists, any 32-ounce drinking glass or mug will do for my Roadhouse Grill Roadhouse Rita recipe below.
 Just be sure to fill your glass nearly to the top with ice before you mix.
 The salt on the rim is optional, but aspirin after too many of these might be a necessity.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.